 Raising finance for a start-up is never easy and very often involves an element of ‘bootstrapping’ or ‘sweat equity’.
 This means founding and building a company from personal resources, operating revenues and hard work!
 Availability of debt funding from banks is limited, and attracting equity investment at this stage can often mean having to give away too much of a stake in what should be your business.

 A different avenue you can take is a start-up business grant.
 These are extremely popular, and very competitive.
-There are new ones popping up all the time, so keep a lookout for funds such as the Skills Investment Funds, a match funding scheme for training in games and other creative sectors.
+There are new ones popping up all the time.
+Keep a lookout for funds such as the Skills Investment Funds, a match funding scheme for training in games and other creative sectors.

 Technology companies should also be aware of Research and Development (R&D) tax credits.
 This tax relief is a government incentive to encourage innovation, and if you can demonstrate technological advancement, you may qualify.
 Don’t worry, though lab coats aren’t a requirement, just a tax adviser who can give you chapter and verse!